webmcu-ai/.github/profile/README.md

 > **TinyML and WebAI — from a $15 microcontroller to a Chrome browser, no cloud required.**

-Hi, I'm [Jeremy Ellis](https://github.com/hpssjellis) — a high school Computing, Engineering and Robotics teacher in British Columbia, Canada, with about 35 years in the classroom and a deep interest in making AI genuinely understandable.
+Hi, I'm [Jeremy Ellis](https://github.com/hpssjellis) — a high school Computing, Machine Learning and Robotics teacher in British Columbia, Canada, with about 35 years in the classroom and a deep interest in making AI genuinely understandable.
 Not black-box AI.
 Not cloud-dependent AI.
 The kind where you can read every weight, every gradient, every line of code, and know exactly what the machine is doing and why.

 This organization collects my open-source work at the intersection of **TinyML** (machine learning on microcontrollers) and **WebAI** (machine learning in the browser via TensorFlow.js and the WebSerial API).
 The hardware is cheap enough for a classroom.
 The code is single-file and dependency-free.
 The goal is that a student — or a researcher in a school with unreliable internet — can train and deploy a working vision classifier in under ten minutes without sending any data to the cloud.